jtaylor-maths/jtaylor-maths.github.io/_pages/about.md

 ## Research Interests

 I am interested in Noncommutative Geometry and Dynamics.
-My current research is in étale groupoids and their C*-algebras, as well as analysis of noncommutative Cartan pairs.
-In particular I have focussed on non-Hausdorff groupoids and the respective C*-algebraic structures, as well as studying functoriality for the groupoid C*-algebra construction.
+My current research is in étale groupoids and their C\*-algebras, as well as analysis of noncommutative Cartan pairs.
+In particular, I have focussed on non-Hausdorff groupoids and the respective C\*-algebraic structures, as well as studying functoriality for the groupoid C\*-algebra construction.

 Another interest of mine is in the noncommutative Stone duality and geometric semigroup theory, as well as dynamics of these objects acting on C*-algebras.